 - The switch from Oracle to Altibase resulted in 75% reduction in TCO.

 - KEPCO has been happy with Altibase’s stellar support.

-- KEPCO subsequently adopted Altibase in 2011 for other systems
+- KEPCO subsequently adopted Altibase in 2011 and the following years for other systems

 Altibase – Downloading is Believing.